 Outside Church, Courtney works as a research coordinator in the Department of Neurology at Washington University School of Medicine.
 When not working or learning a new hobby, she enjoys spending time with her husband (Adam), daughter (Vivi) and son (Phin).
 She is delighted to have been nominated to Vestry.

-Nominated for a second term
+Elected for a second term

 I wasn’t looking for a church home when I first visited Holy Communion in 1998.
 I was happy to be an occasional visitor.
 But it did not take many visits to recognize that this is the parish for me.